Islamic Emirate of Somalia: History

-After the death of Aden Hashi Ayro in an American airstrike during May 2008, Ahmed Godane ascended to leadership.
-Godane pledged allegiance to Osama bin Laden and took a Pan-Islamist approach, unlike the nationalists in al-Shabaab.
-After the Ethiopian withdrawal in January 2009, the public support that al-Shabaab had previously enjoyed as a resistance faction had significantly diminished.
-After al-Shabaab allied with al-Qaeda, Anwar al-Awlaki encouraged jihadists to migrate to Somalia in support of al-Shabaab.
-Osama bin Laden also released a statement in support of al-Shabaab in Somalia.
+Ahmed Godane was announced the emir of Al-Shabaab in 2008.
+He pledged allegiance to Osama bin Laden and took a pan-Islamist approach, unlike the Somali nationalists in Al-Shabaab.
+After the Ethiopian withdrawal in January 2009, the public support that Al-Shabaab had previously enjoyed as a resistance faction had significantly diminished.
+After Al-Shabaab allied with al-Qaeda, Anwar al-Awlaki encouraged jihadists to migrate to Somalia in support of Al-Shabaab.
+Osama bin Laden also released a statement in support of Al-Shabaab in Somalia.
 Al-Shabaab significantly grew in power and size.

-By 2009–10, al-Shabaab controlled most of central and southern Somalia south of Puntland, and it had formed administrative structures to govern territories under its control.
+By 2009–10, Al-Shabaab controlled most of central and southern Somalia, and it had formed administrative structures to govern territories under its control.

-During the Battle of Mogadishu, al-Shabaab suffered heavy losses.
-By August 2011, al-Shabaab withdrew from Mogadishu, although it continues to influence the city and launch attacks from nearby cities.
-In December 2011, al-Shabaab established a Shura for the Islamic Emirate of Somalia.
-In October and November 2011, local groups with the support of Kenya and Ethiopia launched offensives against al-Shabaab, with Kenya approaching from the south and Ethiopia approaching from the west.
+During the Battle of Mogadishu, Al-Shabaab suffered heavy losses.
+By August 2011, Al-Shabaab withdrew from Mogadishu, although it continues to influence the city and launch attacks from nearby cities.
+In October and November 2011, local groups with the support of Kenya and Ethiopia launched offensives against Al-Shabaab, with Kenya approaching from the south and Ethiopia approaching from the west.
 Al-Shabaab lost territory to both armies, notably losing Baidoa to Ethiopia in February 2012 and losing Kismayo to Kenya in October 2012.

-Under Godane, the authoritarian style of al-Shabaab governance, and use of violence, caused the group to lose support.
+Under Godane, Al-Shabaab's stated goals expanded to include controlling Somalia for itself and governing the country by enforcing a strict interpretation of the Wahhabi ideology.
+The authoritarian style of Al-Shabaab's governance and its use of indiscriminate violence during Godane's tenure caused the group to lose support among the vast majority of Somalis.
 In 2013, the internal disagreements led to internecine violence as Godane purged his critics.
-The Pan-Islamist, pro-Al-Qaeda faction of Godane clashed with more nationalist factions.
+The Pan-Islamist, pro-al-Qaeda faction of Godane clashed with more nationalist factions.

 Al-Shabaab took significant damage in 2013.
-Following its territorial losses, al-Shabaab reverted to asymmetric warfare and guerrilla attacks.
+Following its territorial losses, Al-Shabaab reverted to asymmetric warfare and guerrilla attacks.
 While the group no longer had governmental and military authority over substantial territory, it retained a sporadic presence, and therefore significant influence, in many places.

-However, in 2016, al-Shabaab remained weakened by the military campaign against it.
-An American drone strike killed Godane on September 1, 2014, and he was succeeded by Ahmad Diri.
+In 2016, Al-Shabaab remained weakened by the military campaign against it.
+An American drone strike killed Godane on September 1, 2014, and he was succeeded by Ahmed Diriye.
 The group reverted to its Somali nationalism.
 Al-Shabaab won more military operations against the government.
 It had also expanded its operations in Puntland.
-The Islamic State – Somalia Province challenged al-Shabaab and its Islamic Emirate of Somalia.
-On 20 July 2022, al-Shabaab launched a failed invasion into Ethiopia with the motives of annexing the Somali Region.
+The Salafi jihadist organization Islamic State – Somalia Province (IS–SP) challenged Al-Shabaab.
+On 20 July 2022, Al-Shabaab launched an invasion into Ethiopia with the motives of setting up a base in the Somali Region.